Azure/fta-customerfacingapps/digital-marketing/articles/wordpress-on-azure-web-apps.md

     * [How to speed up your WordPress site on Azure App Service](https://azure.microsoft.com/en-us/blog/10-ways-to-speed-up-your-wordpress-site-on-azure-websites/)

 ### **Configure CDN for WordPress to improve performance**
-Azure CDN can increase the performance and stability of your wordpress blog by caching static content on [edge servers](https://docs.microsoft.com/en-us/azure/cdn/cdn-pop-locations) closer to users.
+Azure CDN can increase the performance and stability of your WordPress blog by caching static content on [edge servers](https://docs.microsoft.com/en-us/azure/cdn/cdn-pop-locations) closer to users.
 Please see the [Azure CDN Overview](https://docs.microsoft.com/en-us/azure/cdn/cdn-overview) for more details.

-To configure CDN in wordpress, follow these steps:
+To configure CDN in WordPress, follow these steps:
  1. [Create an Azure CDN profile](https://docs.microsoft.com/en-us/azure/cdn/cdn-create-new-endpoint)
  2. [Map a custom domain](https://docs.microsoft.com/en-us/azure/cdn/cdn-map-content-to-custom-domain) such as *cdn.my-company-blog.com* to your CDN profile
  3. Install a CDN plugin
  4. Configure your CDN plugin to use the custom CDN domain for cached content.
-Two popular plugins available in the Wordpress plugin repository are [WP Super Cache](https://wordpress.org/plugins/wp-super-cache) and [CDN Enabler](https://wordpress.org/plugins/cdn-enabler).
+Two popular plugins available in the WordPress plugin repository are [WP Super Cache](https://wordpress.org/plugins/wp-super-cache) and [CDN Enabler](https://wordpress.org/plugins/cdn-enabler).

  WP Super Cache Configuration:
  ![Wp Super Cache](media/wordpress-on-azure-web-apps/wpsupercachecdn.png)